kelly-macdonald/pressure-pad-logger/README.md

 In the sketch, paste the code from Pressure_Mat_may10a.ino.
 The other files will have update automatically based on the variable and network information provided in the main "thing" screen.
 Verify code.

 ## Step 3: Assemble circuit and mat
 Assemble the circuit following the diagram pressure_mat_circuit.png found in this repository.
 Note that WiFi capability will be possible with an Arduino MKR WiFi 1010, although an Arduino UNO is depicted in the diagram.
+Optionally, 3D print a box to house the Arduino using the STL files included in the repository.

 ![Circuit Diagram](pressure_mat_circuit.png)